Interview: Vertiv VP says data centre energy usage to triple in next decade

-It comes as no surprise that data centres are one of the largest and fastest growing consumers of electricity in the modern world.
+It comes as no surprise that data centers are one of the largest and fastest growing consumers of electricity in the modern world.
 It's essentially the burden of a booming industry.

-Cevenini sees the current data centre situation as a transition period for the industry, with the biggest challenge (and opportunity) for data centre operators being finding the energy to actually run their facilities.
+Cevenini sees the current data center situation as a transition period for the industry, with the biggest challenge (and opportunity) for data center operators being finding the energy to actually run their facilities.
 Increasingly this comprises of renewable energy sources like solar, wind, and hydro.
 Once the energy source is confirmed, the next crucial step getting the best cost through optimising their usage.

-“Data centre customers have gone through the adoption of higher efficiency equipment to reduce their waste of energy after we had this big wave of providers offering customers more energy-efficient solutions,” Cevenini says.
+“Data Center customers have gone through the adoption of higher efficiency equipment to reduce their waste of energy after we had this big wave of providers offering customers more energy-efficient solutions,” Cevenini says.

 “Then due to more resilient infrastructure and fast acting diesel generators, we actually saw the demand for battery energy storage go down.”

 However, Cevenini says this trend has turned around as diesel generators are now becoming less and less popular for various reasons, while battery energy storage solutions continue to advance.

 “In order to make operations of future data centers resilient, they will need to have battery energy storage within the data center.
 Where there is enough energy, our offer is to optimise the cost of that energy and allow them to sell specific services back to the grid,” Cevenini says.

 “Now is the time where we go back to our customers and tell them if you actually expand your battery energy storage then we can unlock you services that will reduce the cost of energy you buy and provide you with a system that is able to sell services.”

 For the year ahead, Cevenini sees this trend accelerating with more data centers buying additional battery energy storage.